 In 2000, Leigh graduated from Old Dominion University with two degrees - a Bachelor's of Science in Accounting and a Bachelor's of Science in Finance.

 In 2004, she earned the Certified Treasury Professional (CTP) Certification from the Association for Financial Professionals.
 Also in 2004, she obtained the title of Certified Master Governmental Deputy Treasurer from the University of Virginia Weldon Cooper Center for Public Service, and most recently she earned her Master Governmental Treasurer certificate.

 Leigh started her work with the Treasurer's Office as a lower level accountant in 2000.
 She worked her way through the ranks and after 8 years, became the Accounting and Investment Administrator, a position that she held for another 8 years.
-Over 2 years ago, the former Treasurer appointed her as the Chief Deputy Treasurer, where she remained until becoming the current Treasurer.
+In 2017, the former Treasurer appointed her as the Chief Deputy Treasurer, where she remained until becoming the current Treasurer.
 She won the 2019 Special Election to become the first woman elected to the office of Treasurer.